1091-datascience/finalproject-group4/README.md

     * `alcohol` - the percent alcohol content of the wine;
     The output feature is:
     * `quality` - output variable (based on sensory data, score between 0 and 10);
-* Any preprocessing?
+* Preprocessing
-  * Handle missing data
+  * Handle missing data: their's no missing value in this dataset
-  * Scale value
+  * Scale value: shift the label start from 3 to start from 0

 ### code